bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 And then there's the protocol work as well right so there's always more things to do well in any fun job like working on this there's always more things to do than you necessarily have time for you have to prioritize so to answer your question how do you do that And the answer is that you have to reserve a certain amount of time for long-term work.
 You just have to.
 And you have to be aware through experience that if you do not explicitly reinvent some of your time, it'll never be a good time.
-Right.

 ## The dynamics of developing a spec with commercially associated implementations

 Adam Jonas: 00:22:18

-So, but okay, I have two, I have two things to push back on.
+I have two things to push back on.
 One is LDK is a little bit of a maybe a question mark for me, but the others are three commercially driven implementations.

 Rusty Russell: 00:22:30